PW-BetterUI/GoogleSheetsJavascriptConsole/README.md

-# To run the project, remember ro run the following commands to install dependencies
+# To run the project, remember to run the following commands to install dependencies

 `npm install google-spreadsheet`